romanvoyt/thehardwayc/README.md

 # thehardwayc
-I read the book "Learn C the hardway" and save code from there here
+I read the book "Learn C the hardway".
+I do exercises from the book and use git to save all code I've done.